Legal Notice

 Client also understands and agrees herein that electronic securities trading is inherently subject to risks and uncertainties beyond Desjardins Online Brokerage's control that may lead to trading losses on the part of Client and / or its customers.
 These risks include, without limitation, temporary or permanent breakdown or loss of telecommunication connections, delayed, inaccurate or incomplete market data, sabotage, hacker attacks, malfunction of hardware and equipment not located on Desjardins Online Brokerage premises, as well as operating system and application software not owned by Desjardins Online Brokerage.
 Accordingly, in no event shall Desjardins Online Brokerage, nor Desjardins Securities Inc. (including its directors, officers, employees or agents), nor its information suppliers be liable in any way to the Client or to any other person whatsoever for indirect, direct, special, punitive, consequential or incidental loss or damage (including, but not limited to, trading losses, loss of anticipated profits, loss by reason of shutdown in operation or increased expenses of operation, or other indirect loss or damage) or any other loss or damage of any nature arising from any cause whatsoever even if Desjardins Online Brokerage, Desjardins Securities Inc. or its information suppliers were advised of the possibility of such damages.

-At Desjardins Online Brokerage, we make reasonable efforts to locate and notify owners of unclaimed property in our possession, including but not limited to:
+At Desjardins Online Brokerage, we make every reasonable effort to locate and notify the owners (or right-holder) of unclaimed property in our possession.
+When required, we ensure the secure transfer of these assets to the relevant authorities.

 What is unclaimed property?